-The 7 Most Incredible Diving Experiences In The World
+7 Of The World’s Most Incredible Diving Experiences

 And because we know you’re as curious as us, we’re diving into the best scuba spots around the globe.
 Whether you’re into shipwrecks or colossal icebergs, we’ve got the goods on making the most of what lies beneath.

-The ship is the second largest vessel in the world, and it was purposely sunk in order to become an artificial reef.
+The ship is the second-largest vessel in the world, and it was purposely sunk to create an artificial reef.
 It’s also part of Florida Keys Shipwreck Trail, a series of ships sunk from Key Largo including a Navy landing ship dock and the Spiegel Grove.

-The dive has been dubbed America’s best, providing its most patriotic seascape with Star Spangled flags proudly hanging off the ship, and a real-life skeleton on show.
+The dive has been dubbed America’s best, a patriotic seascape replete with star-spangled banners and a real-life skeleton on show.

-It’s not your average dive, and it’s only for advanced divers, so be sure to check out the USS Vandenburg website for a safety briefing and coordinates.
+It’s only for advanced divers, so be sure to check out the USS Vandenburg website for a safety briefing and coordinates.
 If you’re unsure, you can take a guided tour with Florida Keys Diving — we wouldn’t want any more skeletons added to the wreck.

-Particularly if you’re an amateur diver, guided tours are again recommended.
-Wakatobi in Sulawesi is a resort that offers diving trips and 40 word-class locations for divers including ‘the blade’, sunken treasure and ‘beyond the bath’.
+If you’re an amateur diver, guided tours are recommended.
+Wakatobi Resort in Sulawesi offers diving trips and 40 word-class locations for divers.

 The famous North Atlantic island of Bermuda offers dope snorkelling opps.
 From archways and tunnels to shipwrecks frozen in time, there’s a plethora of explorations to be had undersea.

-By far the most famous is the haunted cathedral, where an underwater dome lies sleeping at the bottom of the ocean.
-Diverse marine life resides throughout, and even inside – if you’re lucky, you might even spot the mysterious Bermuda sea hare, or the ‘undertaker’.
-But be warned, scare them and they’ll ink you with toxic purple residue.
+By far the most famous is the haunted cathedral, an underwater dome at the bottom of the ocean.
+Diverse marine life resides throughout, and even inside – if you’re lucky, you might even spot the mysterious Bermuda sea hare, or “the undertaker”.
+But be warned — scare them and they’ll ink you with toxic purple residue.

-If you can brave the cold to go diving in Norway, you’re in for a treat: diving with orca whales!
-These magnificent ocean giants are known to cruise Norwegian seas, and many diving companies are able to take you right out to meet them.
+If you can brave the cold long enough to go diving in Norway, you’re in for a treat: diving with orca whales!
+These magnificent ocean giants are known to cruise Norwegian seas and many diving companies are able to take you right out to meet them.

-If you can afford it, there’s even a tour hosted by professional wildlife photographers from BBC and National Geographic where you can photograph the orcas. #Lifegoals
+If you can afford it, there’s even a tour hosted by professional wildlife photographers from BBC and National Geographic, who’ll teach you how to photograph the orcas. #Lifegoals

 While you’re at it, make sure to take time to do some real stargazing while you’re there.
 The island is renowned for its stunning, clear skies – it truly is out of this world.